irlrobot/portfolio/README.md

 # Speaking Events
 I really don't like public speaking but I did it a few times for internal AWS events and [once publicly at ChefConf 2016](https://www.youtube.com/watch?v=NWhiWB87Wok&t=).

-# Hobbies
-My main hobby right now is flying drones.
-I primarily fly a [DJI Phantom 3 Pro](https://www.dji.com/phantom-3-pro) and I am currently studying to take the part 107 exam for my [Remote Pilot Certificate](https://www.faa.gov/uas/commercial_operators/become_a_drone_pilot/).
-I'm not into racing or showing off pictures/videos, I really just like to cruise around in first person view and see the world around me from another angle.
-I also play a lot of video games and watch TV with my wife when I'm not taking care of my daughter.